aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

-For the description of this property, please see [getBottomMarginPt()](../../com.aspose.cells/shapetextalignment\#getBottomMarginPt--)
+Returns the bottom margin in unit of Points

 **Parameters:**
 | Parameter | Type | Description |